ID GUIDE TO WILD BEES

 Genus Triepeolus

 Cuckoo bees break into nests of other bees.
 Sometimes, the cuckoos devour the eggs of the host bees that built the nests.
 More commonly, the cuckoos simply deposit their own eggs in the host bees' nests and depart.
 When a cuckoo's offspring hatch, they eat the host's eggs or slaughter the host's larvae and then feast on the nectar and pollen stores the host carefully gathered for her own offspring.
-In the world of entomology, cuckoo bees are known as cleptoparasites.
+In the world of entomology, cuckoo bees are known as brood parasites or cleptoparasites.

-Cuckoo bees do not gather pollen from flowers, because they obtain it instead by plundering other bees' nests.
+Cuckoo bees drink nectar from flowers, and they often appear on the very blossoming plants that their hosts prefer.
+Cuckoo bees, however, do not gather pollen from flowers.
 As a result, female cuckoo bees do not have scopae (pollen-collecting hairs) on their legs or abdomens.
 To the naked eye, cuckoo bees often appear hairless and sleek-bodied like wasps.

-Cuckoos sometimes have spade-shaped abdomens or other traits that allow them to dig into other bees' nests, and cuckoos generally act differently than their hosts -- many cuckoos spend much of their time skulking around on the ground, looking for their hosts' nests, rather than visiting flowers.
-Cuckoo bees do, however, drink nectar from flowers, and they often appear on the very blossoming plants that their hosts prefer.
+Cuckoo bees sometimes have spade-shaped abdomens or other traits that allow them to dig into other bees' nests, and cuckoos generally act differently than their hosts -- many cuckoos spend much of their time skulking around on the ground, looking for their hosts' nests, or lurking outside of nests, waiting for the opportunity to enter them.

 Distinguishing Epeolus from Triepeolus

-Identifying Triepeolus and Epeolus species
+Identifying Epeolus and Triepeolus species

-Epeolus species are differentiated by many of the same traits used to identify Triepeolus bees -- among them, the patterns on the bees' thoraxes and abdomens, and the colors of various body parts.
-In addition, traits of the scutellum (hindmost portion on the bee's thorax) can be helpful in diagnosing Epeolus species.
-The hind rim of the Epeolus bee's scutellum bears tooth-like projections called axillae, whose singular shape, length or position may be distinctive of a particular species; the shape of the scutellum's hind edge also aids in identification.
+Epeolus species are often differentiated by such traits as: (1) the colors of various body parts, particularly their legs, tegulae, face-parts and antennal segments; and (2) the patterns on the bees' thoraxes and abdomens, which are formed by appressed (dense, velvety) pale hairs.
+(3) In addition, traits of the scutellum (second thorax segment) can be helpful in diagnosing Epeolus species.
+The hind rim of the Epeolus bee's scutellum bears tooth-like projections called axillae, whose singular shape, color, length or position may be distinctive of a particular species; the shape of the scutellum's hind edge also aids in identification.

-A male Triepeolus cuckoo bee
+A male Triepeolus

 TAXONOMY OF EPEOLUS AND